Pour vérifier/réparer les tables ISAM (.ISM et .ISD), vous devez utiliser

 isn't.

-If you are not using --skip-locking
+If you are not using --skip-locking, you can use isamchk

 to check tables at any time.
 While you do this, all clients that try

-to update the table will wait until isamchk
+to update the table will wait until isamchk is ready before

 continuing.

-to repair or optimize tables, you
+If you use isamchk to repair or optimize tables, you

-MUST always ensure that the mysqld
+MUST always ensure that the mysqld server is not using

-the table (this also applies if you are using --skip-locking
+the table (this also applies if you are using --skip-locking).

-If you don't take down mysqld
+If you don't take down mysqld you should at least do a

-before you run isamchk
+mysqladmin flush-tables before you run isamchk.

-You can in most cases also use the command OPTIMIZE TABLES
+You can in most cases also use the command OPTIMIZE TABLES to

 optimize and repair tables, but this is not as fast or reliable (in case

-of real fatal errors) as isamchk
+of real fatal errors) as isamchk.
+On the other hand,

-is easier to use and you don't have to worry about
+OPTIMIZE TABLE is easier to use and you don't have to worry about

 flushing tables.

-OPTIMIZE TABLE
+OPTIMIZE TABLE.

-is invoked like this:
+isamchk is invoked like this:

 shell> isamchk [options] nom_table

-specify what you want isamchk
+The options specify what you want isamchk to do.
+They are

 described below.
 (You can also get a list of options by invoking

-.)
-With no options, isamchk
+isamchk --help.)
+With no options, isamchk simply checks your

 table.
-To get more information or to tell isamchk
+To get more information or to tell isamchk to take corrective

 action, specify options as described below and in the following sections.

-is the database table you want to check.
+nom_table is the database table you want to check.
 If you run

-somewhere other than in the database directory, you must
+isamchk somewhere other than in the database directory, you must

-specify the path to the file, since isamchk
+specify the path to the file, since isamchk has no idea where your

 database is located.
-Actually, isamchk
+Actually, isamchk doesn't care whether or not

 the files you are working on are located in a database directory; you can